Former Japan premier sues PM Abe for libel over Fukushima comments

 "The content is based on totally false information.
 The article has severely damaged my honour," Kan told a news conference at parliament, adding that he had asked Abe to remove the article several times.

-Kan has been credited with playing an important role in stopping the crisis from getting worse by preventing the operator of the crippled plant, Tokyo Electric Power, from abandoning the plant and pulling out its workers.
+Kan has been credited with playing an important role in stopping the crisis from getting worse by preventing the operator of the crippled plant, Tokyo Electric Power (9501.T), from abandoning the plant and pulling out its workers.

 Cooling the nuclear reactors with seawater was seen as key to preventing the situation at the crippled plant from getting completely out of control.

-All of Japan's 50 nuclear reactors were shut down after the disaster.
+All of Japan's 50 nuclear reactors were hut down after the disaster.

 A decision by the previous government to re-start two of them last year was met with the biggest protests in decades and contributed to the government's defeat in a December election.